top of page

 I am SAFE.

 There is genuine proof to the fact that alongside from breath-work and physical movement, affirmations and mantras can truly work wonders.
 Do you have anything to lose by trying out some breathing and mantras?
+Or walking meditations?
+The fastest way to calm one's nervous system is to go outside in nature.

 Getting triggered is a perfectly normal human response to some situations and quite common for many.
 When triggering situations occur make sure to choose to come back home to your Self.